Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: Introduction and main results

 This would allow us to apply the first part of the proof to the function $f_{\tau_0}$ and obtain the desired bound.
 The details of this argument are more involved than presented here, mostly because the function $\tau\mapsto\|\nabla f_\tau\|_{\mathrm L^2(\R^d)}$ need not be continuous, so the existence of a $\tau_0$ as in~\eqref{eq:equality} is not guaranteed.

 Continuous rearrangement flows in the setting of Steiner symmetrizations have been used by P\'olya--Szeg\H o~\cite[Note~B]{MR0043486}, Brock~\cite{Brock,Brock2} and others.
+For a recent application see~\cite{MR4022083}.
 In the setting of symmetric decreasing rearrangements of sets they were used by Bucur--Henrot~\cite{BucurHenrot} and we will generalize them to functions.
 Additional results on this flow, which might be useful in other contexts as well, are given in Appendix~\ref{contrearr}.

-The proof of Corollary~\ref{logsob} is given in Section~\ref{sec:logsob}.
-The underlying idea is that the logarithmic Sobolev inequality on $\R^N$ can be obtained by taking an appropriate limit in the Sobolev inequalities in dimension $d$, in the limiting regime as $d\to+\infty$, and that the same property should also be true for the stability inequality.
-However, for scaling reasons, the $\dot{\mathrm H}^1(\R^d)$ distance gives rise only to a stability estimate in $\mathrm L^2(\R^N)$ for the logarithmic Sobolev inequality.
-This is actually natural, since a stability result in $\dot{\mathrm H}^1(\R^d)$ would be false~\cite{indrei2023sharp}.
-In addition, within the $\mathrm L^p$ spaces, $\mathrm L^2(\R^N)$ is the best space where such a stability estimate can hold~\cite{MR4455233}.
-In other words, also our stability result for the logarithmic Sobolev inequality is completely sharp.
+The proof of Corollary~\ref{logsob}, concerning stability for the log-Sobolev inequality, is given in Section~\ref{sec:logsob}.
+The underlying idea is that this inequality on $\R^N$ can be obtained by taking an appropriate limit in the Sobolev inequalities in dimension $d$, in the limiting regime as $d\to+\infty$, and that the same property should also be true for the corresponding stability inequalities.
+This large dimensional limit is accompanied by a rescaling argument and it is for scaling reasons that the $\dot{\mathrm H}^1(\R^d)$ distance in the stability term for the Sobolev inequality gives rise only to a stability estimate in $\mathrm L^2(\R^N,d\gamma)$ for the logarithmic Sobolev inequality.
+This $\mathrm L^2(\R^N,d\gamma)$-stability is not an artifact of our method of proof since, as we have already mentioned, the stability for the log-Sobolev inequality does not hold in $\mathrm H^1(\R^N,d\gamma)$ according to~\cite{indrei2023sharp}.

+We also note that in~\cite{DEFFL2024} we give an alternative, direct proof of the stability for the log-Sobolev inequality, which runs through rearrangements on Gauss space, but otherwise the strategy is essentially the same as in the proof of our Theorem~\ref{main}.

 Throughout this paper we deal with real-valued functions.
 With minor additional effort our arguments can be extended to the case of complex-valued functions.
 In order to make notations lighter, we will write $\|\cdot\|_q=\|\cdot\|_{\mathrm L^q(\R^d)}$ whenever the space is~$\R^d$ with Lebesgue measure.